Avihuoshri/EvilTwinAttack/README.md

-# created by Avihu, Daniel and Din.
+# Created by Avihu, Daniel and Din.

-for educational Purposes only! we take no responsibility or We take no responsibility or liability of any kind from the use of this program
+For educational Purposes only! we take no responsibility or We take no responsibility/liability of any kind from the use of this program.

 Explaination:
 For our final project in Ariel University we have created a hacking tool based on the "evil-twin attack" concept.